FAQs About Criminal Defense Charges

 A jury of your peers will hear the evidence as presented and arguments and decide guilt.

-Every stage of defending a criminal case is delicate and complex and should be handled by an attorney that is prepared both in skill and experience.
-If you are in need of a criminal defense team to help guide you through the murky waters of the legal system then pick up the phone a call Zentz & Zentz today!
+Every stage of defending a criminal case in San Diego is delicate and complex and should be handled by a lawyer that is prepared both in skill and experience.
+If you are in need of a San Diego criminal defense attorney to help guide you through the murky waters of the legal system then pick up the phone a call Zentz & Zentz today!